codecraftingtools/codecraftingtools.github.io/_sources/software.rst.txt

 organization_>`_ are (or will be) provided as :ref:`Git<Git>` repositories hosted on on :ref:`GitHub<GitHub>`:

-.. _Chierps:
+.. _Chimps:

-Chierps
+Chimps
-  Component-based hierarchic programming system.
-Chierps is a framework for building software by implementing and connecting message-passing software components.
+  Component-based hierarchic message-passing system.
+Chimps is a framework for building software by implementing and connecting message-passing software components.
 It provides a standardized run-time environment for inter-component communication, scheduling, timing, and logging functionality, as well as a set of generalized application executives.
-Component messaging interfaces and hierarchic structures are defined and generated using `Pidgen`_.
+Component messaging interfaces and hierarchic structures are defined and generated using `Smidgen`_.

 .. _Hildegard: